 - Heart failure from other causes.

 - Ventricular fibrillation.

-- Complexes of atypical morphology often are difficult to interpret.
+- Complexes of atypical morphology are often difficult to interpret.
 Such tachycardias could be paroxysmal supraventricular tachycardia (PSVT) with aberrant conduction.
-If the patient is unstable, or differentiation between ventricular tachycardia (VT) and supraventricular tachycardia (SVT) is uncertain, treat rhythm as VT.
-Some therapies for PSVT (eg verapamil) can be lethal when employed in VT.
+If the patient is unstable, or differentiation between VT and SVT is uncertain, treat rhythm as VT.
+Some therapies for PSVT (eg, verapamil) can be lethal when employed in VT.